 Written by: Bogdan Patru

-The AnchorFree HSS VPN adapter is a virtual Network Interface Controller that comes along with Hotspot Shield, the reputable VPN provider.
+The AnchorFree HSS VPN adapter is a virtual Network Interface Controller that comes with Hotspot Shield, a reputable VPN provider.
 It helps you to better access Anchorfree’s network.

 In order to efficiently connect to HSS, you have to download a few drivers for the HSS VPN adapter.
-You can find those on the internet relatively quickly, so there’s no problem here.
+You can find those quickly, so there’s no problem there.

-Hotspot Shield is one of the best online privacy providers out there, but its primary use is to decrypt geographically blocked content.
-Not that its security protocols aren’t any good, but there are many leaks, and the logging policies are dubious at best.
+Hotspot Shield is one of the best online privacy providers out there, but its primary use is to gain access to geo-blocked content.
+Not that its security protocols aren’t any good, but we’ve noticed some leaks, and the logging policies are dubious at best.

 Moreover, the installer package is filled with extra free software that you didn’t ask for.

 These are intrusive apps that will change your homepage and search engine, for example.